Alexandre Benois: Family

-In 1894, Alexandre married Anna Karlovna Kind from a renowned Russian music family.
-They first met in 1876 when Alexandre was learning music from the family patriarch, Karl Ivanovich Kind (who came to Russia in 1850s by the invitation of Nicholas I of Russia to be the royal court's first string violinist).
-Anna and Alexandre were married for 60 years and are buried together at Batignolles Cemetery in Paris.
+In 1894, Alexandre married Anna Karlovna Kind from a renowned Russian musical family.
+They first met in 1876 when Alexandre was learning music from the family patriarch, Karl Ivanovich Kind (who first came to Russia in the late 1840s, becoming a first violinist in the orchestra of the Saint Petersburg opera).
 Alexandre played a central role in the Russian artistic community both before and after the Revolution.
 Anna was always by his side.
 Her presence was positively remembered in the artistic circles with several mentions by artist like Mstislav Dobuzhinsky.
 She was a model painted by Léon Bakst, Valentin Serov, Zinaida Serebriakova, and others.